 Disclosure of Personal Information

 Blink does not receive monetary payment in exchange from any external party to buy, rent, or license your PII.
-Some of Blink's marketing partners that help bring offers and information to you on Blink's behalf may also use your PII for their own purposes.
-Blink Health Pharmacy, LLC, as a HIPAA Covered Entity, does not sell HIPAA Protected Health Information ("PHI") without your express authorization.
+Some of Blink's marketing partners that help bring offers and information to you on Blink's behalf may use your PII for their own purposes.
+Blink’s subsidiaries that are covered entities and/or business associates under HIPAA do not sell HIPAA Protected Health Information ("PHI") without your express authorization.
 For more information about your rights under HIPAA, including your right to revoke an authorization in writing at any time, please refer to the HIPAA Notice of Privacy Practices.

 Disclosures Related to Providing the Blink Services